markramn/rag-chat-app/ReadMe.md

 4. Push to the original branch: `git push origin <project_name>/<location>`
 5. Create the pull request.

-Alternatively, see the GitHub documentation on [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).
+Alternatively, see the GitHub documentation on [creating a pull request](https://help.github.com/articles/creating-a-pull-request/)..

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-If you want to contact me, you can reach me at `<your_email@example.com>`.
+If you want to contact me, you can reach me at `markramn@gmail.com`.

-## Acknowledgements

-- OpenAI for providing the GPT model API
-- Anime.js for smooth animations
-- The Flask team for the lightweight WSGI web application framework